The policy of Belgium within the EU

 © Shutterstock

-With the new European legislature, the search for sustainable growth via the transition to a carbon-neutral economy requires a broader and more integrated vision of the internal market, which is more in line with industrial and trade policies.
+European legislation furthermore sets out to achieve sustainable growth via the transition to a carbon-neutral economy and by means of a broader and more integrated vision of the internal market that corresponds more closely to industrial and trade policies.

 Objectives for Belgium

-The outbreak of the COVID-19 pandemic crisis and the Russian attack on Ukraine have demonstrated that, over and above the reflexes of certain Member States (border controls or bans on the export of critical goods, etc.), progress in the proper functioning of the internal market has remained very fragile, and that the Commission should ideally play an active role as guardian of the Treaty in monitoring and enforcing the existing instruments, in order to avoid further shortcomings in the future, thereby safeguarding the very foundations of the internal market.
-The EU's recovery, resilience and open strategic autonomy must therefore be harnessed to make the internal market more resilient to possible future crises, both in terms of health and other areas (e.g. cyber security).
+Over and above the reflex actions initiated by certain Member States (border controls or bans on the export of critical goods, etc.), the outbreak of the COVID-19 pandemic crisis and Russia's war of aggression against Ukraine have demonstrated that progress with regard to the proper functioning of the internal market has remained very fragile and that the Commission should ideally play an active role as the guardian of the Treaty in monitoring and enforcing the existing instruments, in order to avoid further shortcomings in the future and thereby safeguard the very foundations of the internal market.
+The EU's recovery, resilience and open strategic autonomy must therefore be harnessed to make the internal market more resilient to possible crises in the future, both in terms of health as well as in other areas (e.g. cybersecurity).